allegro/ralph/doc/optional_modules/cmdb/overview.rst

 All layers can be customized in admin panel.
 Administrator can modify:
 * name - name of the layer
-* connected types - set of connected CIType objects.
-  By these relationships ``cmdb`` can assign CI to the appropriate layer.
+* connected types - set of connected CIType objects.By these relationships ``cmdb`` can assign CI to the appropriate layer.
 * icon

 Adding new layers is also possible.